Mattress Disposal Guide

 If you live in a major metropolitan area, this list of 100 mattress recycling centers across the country can help you to find the best recycling location near you.

-If getting your mattress out to a donation drop-off location or recycling center just isn’t an option for you, there are companies that will do it for you in exchange for a fee.
+If getting your mattress out to a donation drop-off location or recycling center just isn't an option for you, there are companies that will do it for you.

 Check with your mattress retailer first, as they might offer an assistance program for having your mattress picked up at home.
-For example, Lull works with 1-800-GOT-JUNK to provide mattress removal services to our customers in certain zip codes in exchange for a small one-time fee of $100.
+For example, Lull works with LoadUp to provide mattress removal services for the very small number of customers who choose to return a mattress.
+Services can be booked on their website.

 You can also look into hiring a local company to remove your mattress for you, such as: